IPGP/mseed-lib/README.md

 called Mini-SEED (see http://www.iris.edu for further information).

-The purpose of these functions is to read and write miniSEED data files directly from Matlab, avoiding intermediate format conversion (like SAC or other formats for which many functions exist), having a full control on headers and formats.
+The purpose of these functions is to read and write miniSEED data files directly from Matlab/Octave, avoiding intermediate format conversion (like SAC or other formats for which many functions exist), having a full control on headers and formats.